nx-js/observer-util/README.md

 Popular frontend frameworks - like Angular, React and Vue - use a reactivity system to automatically update the view when the state changes.
 This is necessary for creating modern web apps and staying sane at the same time.

-The observer util is a similar reactivity system, with a modern twist.
-It uses [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to achieve transparency and a 100% language coverage.
+The Observer Utililty is a similar reactivity system, with a modern twist.
+It uses [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to achieve true transparency and a 100% language coverage.
 Ideally you would like to manage your state with plain JS code and expect the view to update where needed.
 In practice some reactivity systems require extra syntax - like React's `setState`.
 Others have limits on the language features, which they can react on - like dynamic properties or the `delete` keyword.
 These are small nuisances, but they lead to long hours lost among special docs and related issues.

-The observer util aims to minimize the edge cases of transparent reactivity.
+The Observer Utility aims to eradicate these edge cases.
 It comes with a tiny learning curve and with a promise that you won't have to dig up hidden docs and issues later.
 Give it a try, things will just work.

 ## Bindings

-This a simple, but low-level library.
-It is meant to be used by other libraries.
-List of libraries.

-- React Easy State
+This is a framework independent library, which powers the reactivity system behind other state management solutions.
+These are the currently available bindings.

+- [React Easy State](https://github.com/solkimicreb/react-easy-state) is a state management solution for React with a minimal learning curve.

 ## Installation